cake-tech/cakewallet-guides/docs/service-support/service-support.md

 ---
-title: "Service support"
+title: "Service Support"
 has_children: true
 nav_order: 6
 ---

-# Service support
+# Service Support

 Cake Wallet includes third-party services to enrich your experience.
 Please click on the applicable feature to get support.